Accessing the ServiceNow Data in Snowflake¶

 Viewing the Event Logs for a Table¶

-The Snowflake ServiceNow Connector can track the changes made to records in ServiceNow.
+The Snowflake Connector for ServiceNow®V2 can track the changes made to records in ServiceNow®.
 This tracking information is stored in tables called event logs.

 Snowflake named <destination_db>.<destination_schema>.<table_name>__event_log